Moka-Reads/MoKaReads-Template/README.md

-# The MoKa Reads Publications Template
+# The MoKa Reads Template
 ## Version 1.0.0-alpha

 > This code is under the Attribution-ShareAlike 4.0 International.
 To view a copy of